The internet and social media have empowered travelers

 You mentioned in advance that AccorHotels is now the second-largest luxury hotel operator in the world.
 How vital is the luxury marketplace for AccorHotels?

 Luxury is a developing marketplace.
-[The luxury market] is why we made the acquisitions that we did.
+[The luxury market] is why we made our acquisitions.
 And some of the acquisitions that weren’t especially lodged had been [made] to decorate our ability to deliver the posh [aspect].
 [Examples include] Noctis and Potel & Chabot, which might be more [in the] meals and beverage [service].
 However, it additionally creates a halo for the rest of the brands.

-Apart from hotels, AccorHotels has also obtained Onefinestay and TravelKeys, giving private home rentals.
-How does that connect to the resort and service industry?
+Apart from hotels, AccorHotels has also obtained Onefinestay and TravelKeys, which offer private home rentals.
+How does that relate to the resort and service industry?

-If you consider it, [sites like booking.Com] are what we call online tour sellers.
+If you consider it, [sites like booking.com] are what we call online tour sellers.
 Travel dealers have been around forever.
-[But] their corporation has been extra disrupted than ours.
-Instead of going to the nearby journey agency, which used to show up even up to 10 or 15 years ago, [travelers] are actually going online, locating their personal lodging, and booking it.
-It’s enabled extra tour.
-The suitable information is, among low-cost carriers, reserving.Com and Airbnb, a journey has grown to be even more accessible, so extra people are traveling.
+[But] their corporation has been more disrupted than ours.
+Instead of going to the nearby journey agency, which used to show up even up to 10 or 15 years ago, [travelers] are going online, locating their lodging, and booking it.
+It’s enabled extra tours.
+The suitable information is that, among low-cost carriers, reserving.com, and Airbnb, a journey has grown even more accessible, so additional people are traveling.
 That’s a great element.

-The balance is, reserving.Com and Expedia are extraordinary to Airbnb.
-[They] take a bit an excessive amount of fee.
-Booking.Com and Expedia take too much fee as compared to standard corporations.
+The balance is that Booking.com and Expedia are extraordinary to Airbnb.
+[They] charge a bit excessively.
+Booking.com and Expedia charge too much in fees compared to standard corporations.

-New Sofitel Foshan has designs on Louvre International Exhibition Centre.
+New Sofitel Foshan has designs for the Louvre International Exhibition Centre.

-I had no idea that the fee turned into taken into consideration to be high.
+I had no idea that the fee was considered to be high.

 Most people don’t.
-That’s why we don’t need you reserving via them.
-The old travel corporation commission was about 10, consistent with cent; now it’s an awful lot higher thru booking.Com or Expedia.
+That’s why we don’t need you to reserve via them.
+The old travel corporation commission was about 10, consistent with cents; now, it scents an awful lot higher through booking through booking.com.
 It varies – it can go from 8 to twenty-five in keeping with cent, relying on an entire range [of factors].
 We’re very happy for humans, mainly first-time travelers [to use those services].
-However, we then need you to book direct because the commissions are too excessive.
+However, we need you to book directly because the commissions are too excessive.
 But there’s continually an area for travel corporations.

-Has the in-room hotel enjoyed changed over current years?
+Has the in-room hotel enjoyed changed over the years?

 Once you’ve certainly arrived at a resort, the revel in has modified [little over the years].
-There was a time while we have been asking ourselves, “What are we going to do about in-room generation?
+There was a time when we had wondered, “What are we going to do about in-room generation?
 We want to have the modern films and this and that.”
-Now, [we find that] all you want is good Wi-fi because all and sundry brings their personal content material.
+Now, [we find that] all you want is good Wi-Fi because everyone and Sundry bring personal content.

 What about catering to millennials?

 They’re going to proportion the entirety.
-It’s about ensuring you have got Instagrammable possibilities for your accommodations – that’s very crucial.
+It’s crucial to ensure you have Instagrammable possibilities for your accommodations.

 Does that imply having lovely décor or interactive studies available for them?

 Everything.
 All of the above.
 Because you want human beings to do more than one image for your lodges and put them up.
-Whether that’s an image of the meals, a selfie with the personnel, a [picture of a] beautiful room, or a pool that appears extraordinary – you need as many Instagrammable possibilities as you may have.
+Whether that’s an image of the meals, a selfie with the personnel, a [picture of a] beautiful room, or a pool that an extraordinary poolas many Instagrammable possibilities as you may have.

 Have your hotels been modified due to millennials?

 It’s now not simply millennials.
-Millennials were possibly in the cutting area, but all people have a tendency to observe young folks – that’s been occurring all the time.
+Millennials were possibly in the cutting area, but all people tend to observe young folks – that’s always occurring.
 Old humans imitate younger humans, for better or worse.
 Old humans want to suppose they’re nevertheless relevant.
-As you become older, you want to be applicable; you need so that it will hold up to the ultra-modern trends.
-You’re constantly a bit at the back of, so what millennials do feeds through to almost every era, sooner or later.
+As you become older, you want to be applicable so that it will hold up to the ultra-modern trends.
+You’re constantly at the back, so what millennials do feeds through to almost every era, sooner or later.

 Even older humans need experience [as part of their travels].
-And now the contemporary fashion is [to go] beyond reviews – it’s transformation.
-So [it’s about] gaining knowledge of… whether it’s yoga, a culinary course, or subculture, humans increasingly more now, once they journey, need in part to be converted.
+And now contemporary fashion is [to go] beyond reviews—it’s transformation.
+So [it’s about] gaining knowledge of… whether it’s yoga, a culinary course, or subculture.
+Humans increasingly need to be converted in part once they journey.